Can a Personal Representative Sell Homestead Property in Florida?

 1. Seek Court Approval

-Your first step is to obtain court approval.
+The first step is to obtain court approval.
 This entails filing a petition with the probate court, outlining the reasons for the sale, and providing an overview of the proposed terms.
 The court’s role is to ensure the sale aligns with the estate’s best interests and the beneficiaries.

 2. Honor Beneficiary Consent

 If the decedent’s will contains directives regarding the property’s sale, adhere to those instructions.
-Without specific guidance, seeking the beneficiaries’ consent helps streamline the process.
+Without specific guidance, seeking beneficiaries’ consent helps streamline the process.

 3. Establish Fair Market Value